timvieira/blog/content/deep-learning-for-crfugees.md

 Now, as long as everything is differentiable, you can apply automatic differentiation (backprop) to train the end-to-end system.
-This idea appears in a few publications, including a handfull of papers by Justin Domke, and a few by Stoyanov & Eisner.
+This idea appears in a few publications, including a handful of papers by Justin Domke, and a few by Stoyanov & Eisner.

 Unsuprisingly, it works pretty well.